lazywithclass/project-lamp/website/book/intro.markdown

 What do you suppose the first line of the code (the *type declaration*) says about this function?
 What kinds of `lists` does this function work with?
 It might come as a surprise to hear, but one should not have to worry about understanding the code to answer this question.

 {%
-basic type-declaration#110#-- 2.
+basic type-declaration#-- 2.
 Write the type declaration for the following: id x = x

 const x y = x